jsmsj/sa-drive/README.md

 4. Go to your personal google drive, make a folder there named `sa-drive` or whatever you may like.
 Keep its folder id handy.
 Share this folder with the google group where your service accounts are there.
 5. Open [_config.py](./_config.py) using any text editor and paste in the folder id [from step 4] in the parent_id variable.
 6. Paste the mongodb uri [from step 3] in db_uri variable.
 7. Choose a suitable username and password.
+RENAME IT TO `config.py` .
 Save and exit.
 8. Open command prompt in that folder.
 9. [OPTIONAL (but recommended)] Run `pip install virtualenv`.
 Then run `virtualenv venv`, `cd venv/Scripts`, `activate`, `cd ../..`
 10. Run `pip install -r requirements.txt`